 If roller setting is your go-to styling method, consider investing in a hood or bonnet dryer since air drying can take a long time.

 You may want to apply a heat protectant before sitting under the dryer to keep your hair protected from the heat; although this is indirect heat, a little extra protection helps to maintain your healthiest strands.
-When your hair is dry, remove the rollers and let your hair sit for several minutes before combing or doing any additional styling.
-Now's the time to apply small amounts of any serums or lightweight oils to finish off your look.

 These tips not only work for magnetic rollers, but also for flexi rod sets.
 Don't be discouraged if your first couple of attempts fall flat.
 Continue practicing your technique and your roller setting skills will improve.